rednafi/brisk-bash/README.md

     while :
     do
-        read -p "Enter two numnbers ( - 1 to quit ) : " a b
+        read -p "Enter two numbers ( - 1 to quit ) : " a b
         if [ $a -eq -1 ]
         then
             break